pawanit17/EventBright/README.md

     ```

 ## Project Execution Flow
+The following section lists the overall flow of the user and bot interation in differnt paths.

 ### Happy Flow
 This is the execution flow where the user successfully orders a ticket for a given event.
 ![](documentation/Happy%20Flow.png)